 You can keep your information safe by using the available security features on Facebook.
 You can create a strong password for your account and ensure that your password is different between different accounts and devices.

-You can also add another security layer to your account by using two-factor authentication.
+You can add another security layer to your account using two-factor authentication.
 Two-factor authentication can stop scammers from accessing your account even if they have your Facebook password by requiring them to enter a unique code sent to your phone or email.

 Don’t download files from unknown sources